Updated August 2023

-We know it's not always easy to pick a place for some exceptional brunch or just a quick coffee, which is why we’ve gathered together some of Edinburgh's best spots.
-We're taking the pressure off that first awaited catch up and allowing you to have a seriously great time with the people you love.
+We know it's not always easy to pick a place for some exceptional brunch or just a quick coffee, which is why we’ve put togther this list of the best cafes Edinburgher has to offer in 2023.

 The smiles all round cafe